A step-by-step guide to using SUCURI protect and speed up a site a WordPress site.

 - Website Security – a complete site security solution, starting from $16.66 per month.

-Curious, what is a difference between SUCURI’s firewall and security plan?
+Curious, what is the difference between SUCURI’s firewall and security plan?

 - Unlimited hack/malware cleanup

 If your site is not hacked, blacklisted, or malware-infected, then you can get it started with the WAF plan, and in the future, if you ever need complete security, you can upgrade it through the dashboard.

 SUCURI provides 30 days guarantee, and support is available 24/7/365.

 Ready to see how to use SUCURI with WordPress?

 Once you’ve purchased plan and account is activated, you will get the following screen after login to SUCURI dashboard

 - Click “Add Site”